 - salt

-why do I use unsalted butter?
+why do I use unsalted butter in this recipe?

 I use unsalted butter to be able to control the amount of salt in my cooking.
 Salted butter contains anywhere from 1/4 to 1/2 teaspoon per stick.
 There is no set amount and every brand does it differently so it’s unpredictable.
 If you know your butter and you like a salty peanut flavor you can use salted butter in this recipe, just leave out the extra salt.